Kazuki-tam/gas-gpt-starter/README.md

 # gas-gpt-starter

-`gas-gpt-starter` is a starter kit to use GPT-3 and ChatGPT in Google Apps Script.
+`gas-gpt-starter` is a starter kit to use GPT models in Google Apps Script.

-You can clone [this sample sheet](https://docs.google.com/spreadsheets/d/1xYZbBp4TFuSxOfjsW0HJtDCS3UEI5nWYd2FfPxEoLnQ/edit?usp=sharing) if you want to use GPT-3 and ChatGPT function immediately without deployment.
+You can clone [this sample sheet](https://docs.google.com/spreadsheets/d/1xYZbBp4TFuSxOfjsW0HJtDCS3UEI5nWYd2FfPxEoLnQ/edit?usp=sharing) if you want to use ChatGPT function immediately without deployment.

 Note: You need to set the OpenAI API key into script properties even though you cloned the sample sheet.